ialeinbach/tcp2p4u/README.md

 `stop` takes no arguments and terminates the locally hosted Peer.
 In its current state, this request may leave the network fractured.

 `info` prints out basic information about the locally running Peer.

 `chat` prints out the chat.

+`join` is variadic and instructs the locally hosted Peer to connect to remote Peers at given IPs.